Marriott International: Great America theme parks

-Marriott developed three theme parks, of which two opened: Marriott's Great America in Santa Clara, California and Marriott's Great America in Gurnee, Illinois.
-A third site was proposed but never built in the Washington D.C. area, but was cancelled due to strong opposition by surrounding residents.
+Marriott developed three theme parks, of which two opened: Marriott's Great America in Santa Clara, California, and Marriott's Great America in Gurnee, Illinois.
+A third site was proposed, but never built in the Washington, DC, area; it was cancelled due to strong opposition by surrounding residents.
 The parks were operated by Marriott from 1976 until 1984, and were themed to celebrate American history.
 At the opening, the parks had nearly identical layouts.

+The original Marriott's Great America parks, Six Flags Great America in Illinois (top) and California's Great America in California (bottom), in 2026.

 In 1984, Marriott disposed of its theme park division; both parks were sold and today are associated with national theme park chains.
 Following the 2024 merger between Cedar Fair and Six Flags, both parks are now owned by Six Flags.

-The Gurnee location was sold to Six Flags in 1984 where it operates today as Six Flags Great America.
+The Gurnee location was sold to Six Flags in 1984; it operates today as Six Flags Great America.
 The Santa Clara location was sold to the City of Santa Clara, who retained the underlying property and sold the park to Kings Entertainment Company, renamed Paramount Parks in 1993.
 From 1993 to 2006, the Santa Clara location was known as Paramount's Great America.
 In 2006, Paramount Parks was acquired by Cedar Fair Entertainment Company, then Cedar Fair merged with Six Flags in 2024.
 The Santa Clara park operates today as California's Great America.
 The land of the Santa Clara, California, park was sold to the real estate company Prologis by Cedar Fair prior to the merger in 2022, with plans to close the Santa Clara park by 2033 at the latest.
 In the years after their sale, the layouts of both of the parks have diverged substantially.